AlexisTM/alexistm.github.io/_posts/2021-06-01-discord-bot.md

 image: ../../assets/images/kirby.jpg
 title: GPT3-AI bot
 github: https://github.com/AlexisTM/discord-god-rust/
 description: This is a discord bot written in Rust that uses GPT-3 to have a constructive discussion.
-Few gods are implemented, Kirby, Marvin (from Hitchhiker's guide to the galaxy) and Pastafari (The Flying pasta monster, the pastafarism god)
+Few gods are implemented, Kirby, Marvin from Hitchhiker's guide to the galaxy and The Flying pasta monster.
 ---

 GPT-3 Discord bot